antonhornquist/monorepo1/README.md

 ## How the WORKSPACE file was defined

 The root level WORKSPACE file is annotated with comments describing the reason behind statements defined in the file.
 All statements except the `go_repository()` statements were defined manually.
 The `go_repository()` statements were generated using the `update-repos` option in `gazelle` (see below).

+### Go toolchain version

+All build toolchains are part of the dependency graph.
+Multiple toolchains may be used.
+If a toolchain or version of a toolchain is changed, the depedenct graph is invalidated as expected.
+The Go 1.19.5 toolchain was defined [in the workspace](https://github.com/antonhornquist/monorepo1/blob/main/WORKSPACE#L22) and used for this evaluation.

 ## How Bazel dependencies were defined based on the Go source code